ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 unmodified payload of a UDP packet (referred to as "data octets" in {{UDP}}).

 Clients MAY optimistically start sending UDP packets in HTTP Datagrams before receiving the response to its UDP proxying request.
-However, implementors should note that such proxied packets may not be processed by the proxy if it responds to the request with a failure, or if the proxied packets are received by the proxy before the request.
+However, implementors should note that such proxied packets may not be processed by the UDP proxy if it responds to the request with a failure, or if the proxied packets are received by the UDP proxy before the request.

 By virtue of the definition of the UDP header {{UDP}}, it is not possible to encode UDP payloads longer than 65527 bytes.
 Therefore, endpoints MUST NOT send HTTP Datagrams with a Payload field longer than 65527 using Context ID zero.
 An endpoint that receives a DATAGRAM capsule using Context ID zero whose Payload field is longer than 65527 MUST abort the stream.
-If a proxy knows it can only send out UDP packets of a certain length due to its underlying link MTU, it SHOULD discard incoming DATAGRAM capsules using Context ID zero whose Payload field is longer than that limit without buffering the capsule contents.
+If a UDP proxy knows it can only send out UDP packets of a certain length due to its underlying link MTU, it SHOULD discard incoming DATAGRAM capsules using Context ID zero whose Payload field is longer than that limit without buffering the capsule contents.

 # Performance Considerations {#performance}

-Proxies SHOULD strive to avoid increasing burstiness of UDP traffic: they SHOULD NOT queue packets in order to increase batching.
+UDP proxies SHOULD strive to avoid increasing burstiness of UDP traffic: they SHOULD NOT queue packets in order to increase batching.

 When the protocol running over UDP that is being proxied uses congestion